bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 ## Introduction

-The Orders API is used when an order is being created manually.
-If you are using the Server to Server Checkout, an order can be created using the orders endpoint.
+Manual orders require the use of the Orders API.
+If you are using the Server-to-Server Checkout API, use the Orders endpoint to create orders.
 The order can then be updated if needed.

 A sample order workflow might include:
 * Creating the order for either an existing customer or guest